Semprini/datamesh-mdm/README.md

 # semprini-mdm

-Simple Master Data Management tool using the django admin with extensions.
+Simple Master Data Management tool using a django rest backend with react front-end.